Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 • Identity-Based Access Control (IBAC): This model grants access based solely on the authenticated identity of a user.
 It's straightforward and commonly seen in legacy systems but lacks the contextual awareness of modern models.
 IBAC often serves as a foundational layer that can be enhanced by adding roles or attributes.

 • Principle of Least Privilege (PoLP): Rather than a model, PoLP is a philosophy that supports all access control systems, which says the user should only have access to the resources they absolutely need to perform their job.
-By implementing PoLP to limit access, you can limit your exposure and reduce the operational impact of a breach and to an organization, it is good practice for compliance audits.
+By implementing PoLP to limit access, you can limit your exposure and reduce the operational impact of a breach, and to an organization, it is a good practice for compliance audits.

 Real-World Use Cases by Access Control Type

 It's important to recognize how each access control model operates in a real-world situation.
-This is crucial in considering the favorable/detrimental aspects of an access control model to determine of it is the right access control strategy for a given organization's particular needs.
+This is crucial in considering the favorable/detrimental aspects of an access control model to determine if it is the right access control strategy for a given organization's particular needs.
 Here is an outline of industries/scenarios mapped against these models:

 TypeUse CaseExample